e-nk/phase2-project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `API USED'
+We used the following API[http://products.muersolutions.com/developer/docs]

 ### `JSON DATA`
-For this project, I deployed my json data then fetched from the link [https://e-nk.github.io/botdbjson/db.json]
+For this project, I deployed json data fetched from the above API because the API was on http which is unsecure and cannot be fetched from once the project was deployed.
+The json data can be viewed on [https://e-nk.github.io/projdb/db.json]

 ### `CREDITS`
 Author: <a href='https://github.com/e-nk'>Enock Lagat<br>